IreneArias/EpitopeAnalysis/README.md

 # Epitope Analysis
-Determines common strings (epitopes) found in different txt files
+Determines common strings (epitopes) found in different txt files which have been determined through online epitope prediction tools